EntEthAlliance/EEA-Trusted-Reward-Token/README.md

 3. Contributing a written deliverable to a SIG/TWG/SC meeting: +100 Token
 4. Main editor to a written deliverable to a SIG/TWG/SC meeting: +200 Token
 5. Contributing to an EEA project: +1000 Token (Regular Contributor per resource -- resources can be people or compute resources), +2000 Token (Project Manager or highly specialized resourece), +10000 Token (Financial or Resource Project Sponsor)

-### Negative Creation of Reward Tokens

-Committing to any of the above (Creation of Reward Tokens) activities such as registering to participate in a SIG/TWG/SC and then not contributing/participating to that activity.
-Tokens are not burned but rather negative balances are created for member organizations which have to be redeemed at the end of a membership cycle.
+6. Failure to deliver or participate after commitment: -10 Token

 ### Reputation Tokens

 Reputation tokens are created based on the earned reward tokens.
 The reputation tokens for individuals and organizations are created and accounted for the following way:

-* Reputation Tokens of an Organnization = Sum of all earned rewards tokens of the employees of an organization participating in EEA activities
+* Reputation Tokens of an Organization = Sum of all earned rewards tokens of the employees of an organization participating in EEA activities
 * Reputation Token of an individual =  Sum of all earned rewards tokens of an individual participating in EEA activities